DrAma999/LittleBlueTooth/README.md

 To make state restoration/preservation work, first you must instantiate `LittleBluetTooth` with a dictionary that contains for the key `CBCentralManagerOptionRestoreIdentifierKey` a specific string identifier and you must add a handler that it will be called during state restoration.
 You MUST also opt-in for bluetooth LE accessories in background.

 If your app is woken up by a bluetooh event in background it will call the `applicationDidFinishLauching` along with a dictionary.
 Using this key, `UIApplicationLaunchOptionsBluetoothCentralsKey`, you receive an array of identifiers of CBCentralManager instances that were working before the app was closed.
 You have a chance to restore the  `LittleBlueTooth` central manger by extracting the identifer from the launching option dictionary and passing it to the option dictionary of littleBT (or you can simply instantiate using a constant).
-If an state restoration event is triggered the handler will receive a `CentralRestorer` object.
-You can query this object and try to understand wich was the state of the peripheral when the application was closed.
+If an state restoration event is triggered the handler will receive a `Restored` object.
+A restored object con be a `Peripheral` along with its instance or a scan along with the discovery publisher that will publish all the discovered peripherals.
-For instance query the peripherals and if the app was closed while connecting or when it was connected you can obtain the `PeripheralIdentifier` object and restore the connection.
+To be notified again about peripheral state please subscribe to the `connectionEventPublisher` only if the peripheral is in a ready state is possible to send other command
+Note:
+* Restoration can happen in background
+* The Peripheral object returned can be in different state depending an what has been resored.
+If a peripheral has been disconnected and an  `autoconnectionHandler` is provided LittleBluetooth will try to re-establish a connection.

 ## ROADMAP
 - [x] SwiftPM support